strohs/aws-cda-notes/study-notes-JUNE2018.md

     * ideal for workloads where data is accessed infrequently + applications where the lowest storage cost is important

 #### Snapshots
-* allow you to back uo your EBS volumes by taking a point in time "snapshot"
+* allow you to back up your EBS volumes by taking a point in time "snapshot"
 * snapshots are **incremental** backups
     * only blocks on the device that have changed after your most recent snapshot are saved
 * each snapshot contains all the information needed to restore your data to a new EBS volume